Family has big plans for Flory's Plaza

 “We boarded up all the windows; we did have vagrants using it for a place to stay,” he said.
 “They actually fashioned a little campfire.
 Fortunately, it has a concrete floor.”

-He hopes all the necessary work will be done within 6 to 9 months.
+He hopes all the necessary work will be done within six to nine months.
 Summers are something of a slow time for the bounce-house business, he said, especially when the weather is hot; people head to swimming holes or pools.

 “We’re hoping to add a second blacklight mini golf course, hopefully a couple more party rooms so we can offer more time slots for parties, hopefully, a play structure for the little kids and more arcades.
 Hopefully, some kind of a teen lounge area,” he said.